sembian-m/LoadTime/docs/PRIVACY.md

 ### Data Sharing

- Google Analytics uses cookies and other tracking technologies to collect and analyze information about the use of our extension.
+ Google Analytics uses cookies and other tracking technologies to collect and analyze information about the use of the extension.
 For more information about how Google handles your data, please refer to Google's Privacy Policy: https://policies.google.com/privacy.

 ### Data Security